 - Promising discounts on future insurance premiums.

-- Giving valuable gifts or money to clients in order to persuade them to purchase a policy.
+- Giving valuable gifts or money (for example, sharing a commission) to clients in order to persuade them to purchase a policy.

-On top of these and other methods of insurance rebating, insurance producers, agencies, and carriers need to pay attention to anything that could be considered an unlawful inducement.
+In addition to these and other methods of insurance rebating, insurance producers, agencies, and carriers need to pay attention to any other sales tactics that could be considered an unlawful inducement.

-Insurance rebating is illegal in all U.S. states except in California and Florida, where there are legal forms of rebating and the practice is regulated by the states’ departments of insurance.
+Insurance rebating is illegal in all U.S. states except in California and Florida, where there are legal forms of rebating.
+In these states, the practice is regulated by the states’ departments of insurance.
 California and Florida became exceptions to standard nationwide insurance rebating practices when voters repealed the states’ anti-rebating laws in 1988 and 1990, respectively.

 However, what actually qualifies as rebating – and what is an exception – varies.
-If you really want to go down the state-by-state rabbit hole, you’ll love this Council of Insurance Agents & Brokers (CIAB) document!
+So if you’re hoping to use any type of monetary rebate or inducement strategies to bump sales, you’ll want to do careful research state by state to understand what is legal for your practice.
 Another nuance of the rebating discussion is that, even when state laws allow for it, insurance carriers can prohibit rebating in their own contracts to keep agents from engaging in the practice.
+So don’t forget to check what is allowable by the insurance carriers you work with in addition to state laws.

 Why is insurance rebating usually illegal?